-Carcinoid cancer and related neuroendocrine tumors (NETs) are small, slow growing tumors found mostly in the gastrointestinal system, but can be in other parts of the body such as the pancreas and the lung.
+Carcinoid cancer and related neuroendocrine tumors (NETs) are small, slow growing tumors found mostly in the lungs and gastrointestinal system, but can be in other parts of the body such as the pancreas.
 Since most of these grow very slowly, compared to other cancers, it usually takes many years before they become sizable or cause symptoms.

-Carcinoid tumors and other NETs usually originate in hormone-producing cells that line the small intestine or other cells of the digestive tract.
+NETs usually originate in hormone-producing cells that line the small intestine or other cells of the digestive tract.
 They can also occur in the pancreas, testes, ovaries, or lungs.
-Carcinoid tumors can produce an excess of hormonelike substances, such as serotonin, bradykinin, histamine, and prostaglandins.
+Neuroendocrine tumors can produce an excess of hormonelike substances, such as serotonin, bradykinin, histamine, and prostaglandins.
 Excess levels of these substances can sometimes result in a diverse set of symptoms called carcinoid syndrome.
 Other NETs can produce other hormonal substances causing a variety of other syndromes.

-When carcinoid tumors occur in the digestive tract or pancreas, the substances they produce are released into a blood vessel that flows directly to the liver (portal vein), where enzymes destroy them.
-Therefore, carcinoid tumors that originate in the digestive tract generally do not produce symptoms unless the tumors have spread to the liver.
+When NETs occur in the digestive tract or pancreas, the substances they produce are released into a blood vessel that flows directly to the liver (portal vein), where enzymes destroy them.
+Therefore, NETs that originate in the digestive tract generally do not produce symptoms unless the tumors have spread to the liver.
 The hormones secreted by other NETs, particularly those in the pancreas, do not necessarily require spread to the liver to cause symptoms.

 A good place to start:

-A Review of Carcinoid Cancer written by Dr. Richard Warner.
-This document is a good place to start your research.
-This is a detailed description of the entire spectrum of carcinoid cancer (tumor) its diagnosis, treatments and prognosis.
+A Review of Neuroendocrine Cancer This document is a good place to start your research.
+This is a detailed description of the entire spectrum of neuroendocrine cancer (tumor) its diagnosis, treatments and prognosis.
 THERE IS HOPE.

 Spanish version of

-Un Análisis del Cáncer Carcinoide (version en espagñol)
+Un Análisis del Cáncer Neuroendocrine (version en español)

 What are neuroendocrine tumors?